influxdata/docs-v2/content/v2.0/visualize-data/templates/view-template.md

 - [System](#system)

 ### Apache data
-The Apache data dashboard template contains and overview of Apache HTTP server metrics.
+The Apache data dashboard template contains an overview of Apache HTTP server metrics.
-It displays the following metrics:
+It displays the following information:

 - Apache Uptime
 - CPUs